Teycir/Gist/README.md

 - 🇫🇷 French (Français)
 - 🇩🇪 German (Deutsch)

-**Example Use Cases:**
+**Real-World Use Cases:**

+📚 **Academic Research**
+- Search for "quantum computing breakthroughs" in English → Get summary in Spanish for your thesis
+- Access cutting-edge research from any country, read it in your language

+🌍 **International Business**
+- Research German market trends → Get summary in English for your team presentation
+- Analyze competitor strategies across different markets without language barriers

+✈️ **Travel Planning**
+- Search "best restaurants in Paris" in English → Get summary in French to show locals
+- Research local customs and tips, then translate for easy reference while traveling

+💼 **Professional Development**
+- Follow tech trends from Spanish-speaking countries → Read summaries in English
+- Stay updated on global industry news without language limitations

+🎓 **Language Learning**
-- Research foreign topics but read summaries in your native language
+- Search in your target language → Get summary in your native language to verify understanding
-- Learn a new language by comparing search results with translated summaries
+- Build vocabulary by comparing original search results with translated summaries

+👨‍👩‍👧‍👦 **Helping Family & Friends**
+- Research medical information in English → Translate to Spanish for elderly parents
-- Share information with international colleagues in their preferred language
+- Find technical solutions and explain them in your family's preferred language

 ### ✨ Key Features